tsgates/arch-wiki-markdown/wiki/Full_System_Backup_with_rsync.md

 /mnt or /media, don't forget to add it to the list, to avoid an infinite loop.

+Note:You may want to add rsync's --delete option if you are running this multiple times to the same backup folder

     $ cd ~/Scripts
     $ nano backup.sh